addisalemseifu/mathapp/README.md

 # 📖  Fully Working Calculator Website Project Using React.<a name="about-project"></a>

-> This is the UI part of the calculator app with all functionalities added to the project.
+> This is the User Interface of React App with the calculator fully working and some random motivational quotes form a free API called API Ninjas.
+We also used Routing to navigate inside the website.

 ## 🛠 Built With <a name="built-with"></a>